 * Where are you storing all those photos you’re taking in case you lose the laptop, tablet, or phone where they’re stored?

-I can’t say I’m 100% prepared for every scenario, especially considering I almost never buy travel insurance.
+I can’t say I’m 100% prepared for every scenario, especially considering I almost never buy travel insurance–but probably should.
 And if Paypal goes under, I’m in big trouble since that’s how most advertisers pay me.

 But if you spend 10 bucks on Nomadic Matt’s book you’ll get ideas on what to do on the money side (with specific recommendations).